 All staff in our school are expected to be aware of the signs and symptoms of abuse and must be able to respond appropriately.
-Training is provided as required at the beginning of each academic year.
-Separate training is provided to all new staff on appointment through induction training.
+Training is provided annually.
+Separate training is provided to all new staff on appointment during their induction session.
 The DSL will attend training at least every other year to enable them to fulfil their role.